ActivityWatch/docs/src/faq.rst

 -------------------------------------------------

 `Watchers` most commonly use a polling method called `heartbeats` in order to store information on the server.
-Heartbeats are received regularly with some data, and when two consecutive heartbeats have identical data they get merged and the duration of the new one becomes the time difference between the previous two.
+Heartbeats are received regularly with some data, and when two consecutive heartbeats have identical data, they get merged and the duration of the new one becomes the time difference between the previous two.
 Sometimes, a single heartbeat doesn't get a following event with identical data.
 It is then impossible to know the exact duration of that event, so the assumption about when it really started/ended will be postponed until the analysis stage (usually handled with :py:func:`flooding <aw_transform.flood>`).

 The assumption could be made to consider all zero-duration events actually have a duration equal to the time of the next event, but all such assumptions are left to the analysis stage.